solidi/writing/42-reply-all-considered-harmful.md

 - When the information is essential, a call to action is required, but the directed individual is not trusted.
 - When urgency is needed in an unjustified or repetitive matter.
 - Removing someone's voice by *prematurely* adding high-level authority to a fresh unresolved matter.
-- Replying to a long threaded email without value.
+- Replying to a long threaded email to obtain visibility without adding value.

 I’ve sent many emails in my career, and now *Reply All* is one of those tools reserved for exceptional cases.
 I **prefer to defuse**, whereas I understand *the individual* who can help myself, my team, and the project and product.
 I continue that conversation *privately*.
 [Once we have closure](https://en.wikipedia.org/wiki/Getting_to_Yes), it’s fused back into the *Reply All* as broadcasted information.